Kaikōura Dark Sky Sanctuary: Changes to lighting

 In addition to seeking accreditation as a dark-sky preserve, the objectives of the Kaikōura Dark Sky Trust include protecting and enhancing the night skies and leading initiatives to reduce light pollution in the Kaikōura District.
 In 2024, the Trust submitted a plan change request to the District Council, seeking changes to council regulations about lighting that would meet requirements for the designation of a dark-sky preserve.
 These changes were adopted, and apply to new build projects and when lighting is being replaced.
 The changes to the Kaikōura District outdoor lighting rules were aimed at new builds, and designed to reduce unnecessary or excessive use of artificial light at night.
 The rules include the use of motion sensors to activate lights, replacement of light fittings at their end-of-life using lamps with a colour temperature of 3,000 K or less, and restrictions for night-time lighting for sports events and for illumination of buildings for aesthetic purposes.

-The New Zealand Transport Agency agreed to change the street lighting on State Highway 1 through the town, using fully-shielded luminaires with colour temperature of 2,200 K or 2,700 K. A staged programme of works to replace old lights began in April 2025.
+The New Zealand Transport Agency (NZTA) agreed to change the street lighting on State Highway 1 through the town, using fully-shielded luminaires with colour temperature of 2,200 K or 2,700 K. A staged programme of works to replace old lights began in April 2025 and was completed late that year, with NZTA ensuring that warm LED colour temperatures were used in areas on the known flight paths of the Hutton's shearwater.